Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions

-In a traditional MEC system, the EC of a server is typically fixed, regardless of its utilization or workload.
+Notice that establishing a MEC infrastructure, especially server locations, is the first step toward constructing a MEC system.
+For this, the system planners and administrators must consider the deployment cost, demand for computation, and availability of renewable energy sources for EP in the case of green MEC~\cite{lahderanta2021edge,ruha2020capacitated, gasmi2022survey,sun2017green}.
+Indeed, green MEC is an emerging technology that combines the benefits of MEC with energy-efficient computing and EP from renewable sources to create a more sustainable and eco-friendly approach to mobile computing~\cite{sun2017green}.
+The need for green MEC arises from the growing awareness of the environmental impact of mobile computing and the increasing demand for sustainable solutions.
+As mobile networks and devices become more ubiquitous and essential to our daily lives, their EC and carbon footprint also increase.
+Green MEC may reduce this impact by optimizing the use of resources and energy-efficient computing techniques.
+One method for designing green MEC systems is dynamic right-sizing, where the EC of a MEC server is dependent on its utilization, and a server should consume energy proportional to its workload~\cite{barroso2007case}.\footnote{In a typical MEC system, the EC of a server is often fixed, regardless of its utilization or workload.
 This means that even if the server is underutilized, it still consumes a significant amount of energy, leading to wastage and higher energy costs.
-Additionally, MEC systems may not be designed with EE as a primary consideration, leading to suboptimal performance and higher EC.
-One method for designing green MEC systems is dynamic right-sizing, where the EC of a MEC server is dependent on its utilization, and a server should consume energy proportional to its workload~\cite{barroso2007case}.
-To achieve energy-efficient servers, the processing speeds of lightly-loaded edge servers can be reduced.
+Refer to the EPC metric in Section~\ref{KPI}-\ref{others}-\ref{other1}.} To achieve energy-efficient servers, the processing speeds of lightly-loaded edge servers can be reduced.
 Another method is geographical load balancing (GLB)~\cite{sun2017green}, which utilizes spatial variations in workload patterns, temperatures, and electricity costs to direct the flow of workload between different data centers.
-The third method is renewable energy-powered MEC systems~\cite{sun2017green}, which utilize clean energy sources such as wind and solar power to reduce the carbon footprint of MEC systems.
 These methods can help to reduce the EC of MEC systems and provide a carbon-neutral energy supply, leading to more sustainable and environmentally friendly network operations~\cite{sun2017green}.